ricmmartins/azure-governance-made-simple/guide/rbac.md

 Reference: [https://docs.microsoft.com/pt-br/azure/role-based-access-control/overview](https://docs.microsoft.com/pt-br/azure/role-based-access-control/overview)

-** Management Group is a feature of Azure to facilitate the management of access and policies in environments with multiple signatures.
+** Management Group is a feature of Azure to facilitate the management of access and policies in environments with multiple subscriptions.
 We will cover it in more detail in the advanced governance topics.